Congestion pricing to start in January with $9 toll, Hochul announces

 Photo by Pranay Pareek on Unsplash

 Congestion pricing will resume by early January with a lower toll of $9, Gov. Kathy Hochul announced Thursday, in an attempt to save the program before President-elect Donald Trump takes office.
-The new plan, which cuts the toll by 40 percent from the original $15 fee, is fast-tracked for implementation and slated for approval next week by the MTA board.
+The new plan, which cuts the toll by 40 percent from the original $15 fee, is fast-tracked for implementation and has been approved by the MTA board.
 Hochul abruptly paused the program in June, weeks before it was scheduled to begin, citing inflation and economic conditions.
-If approved, the fee will go into effect at midnight on Sunday, January 5.
+The fee will go into effect starting the morning of Sunday, January 5.

 The original toll program would have charged drivers entering Manhattan south of 60th Street $15, a fee established based on a 2019 law that required the program to generate enough money to support $15 billion of debt.